PATRIOT Missile Defense WMI C2

 How do you reduce cognitive load in a high-density data environment?

-Exception-based status coloring, dark-theme UI, and deliberate data grouping reduce visual noise without sacrificing information density.
+Exception-based status coloring, dark-theme UI, and deliberate data grouping to reduce visual noise without sacrificing information density.
 Operators see what requires action — not everything at once.

 What was the scope of the design system?